GhMathis/edge_importance_ntw/README.md

 which was the form in which we introduce it.

-##### Remark
+##### Remark 1

 Each dimension of the spectra form the 2nd to the last one is a clustering configuration of the network.
 Cluster identified by dim 3 are not necessarily independent form those in dim 2 or 4 (or all others).
-Althoug the cluster form by dim 2 are "stronger" then 3, 4, 5 ... and so on till the last one.
-So the dim 2 is the one that contibute the most for $\Delta G$ (we can see it in the following exemple). \#### Example
+Although the cluster form by dim 2 are "stronger" then 3, 4, 5 ... and so on till the last one.
+So the dim 2 is the one that contribute the most for $\Delta G$ (we can see it in the following example).

+##### Remark 2

+In a graph nodes can be consider as diffuser or receiver.
+The communicability matrix can be use to quantify the capacity of nodes to communicate when they act like a diffuser a receiver.
+For example host-host or virus-virus parts of $G$ give information on the capacity of respectively host or virus to communicate when they are playing the same role in he network. see @Benzi2020Matrix for better explaination

+#### Example

 ```{r}
 library(tidyverse)